tildeleb/dedup/README.md

 Usage
 -----

-	Usage of dedup:
+	Usage of ./dedup:
+  -C	print length of hash chain
   -F	print fingerprint
   -H	print human readable size
-	  -L    print length of hash chain
+  -L	print level of directory or file, root is 0
   -N	print number of roots
   -S	print size
   -b int
     	block size (default 8192)
   -d	hash directories
   -dd string
     	do not descend past dirs named this
+  -dpnl
+    	don't print newline separators
   -dt value
-	        directory sizes <= threshhold will not be considered -fp uint
+    	directory sizes <= threshold will not be considered (default -1 B) -fp uint
     	fingerprint to search for.
   -fr
     	full read; read the entire file
   -ft value
-	        file sizes <= threshhold will not be considered -l int
+    	file sizes <= threshold will not be considered (default 1 B) -l int
     	print fingerprints with more than l entries on chain (default 1) -p	print duplicated dirs or files
+  -p0
+    	print only level 0 files or dirs
+  -p1
+    	print only level 0 or 1 files or dirs
   -pat string
     	regexp pattern to match filenames
   -pd
     	print duplicates with -r
-	  -ps
+  -prune int
+    	prune print to files of level or less (default 999) -ps
     	print summary
   -r	reverse sense; display non-duplicated files
   -rs
     	reverse sense of sort, smallest to largest
-	  -s    sort duplicate files by size from largest to smallest
+  -s	sort duplicate files by size from largest to smallest -v	verbose flag, print a line for each file or directory added

 Examples
 --------